CDCgov/trusted-intermediary/adr/009-docker.md

 ### Negative

-- **Complexity in Orchestration:** managing a large number of containers can introduce complexity, especially without proper orchestration tools like Kubernetes.
+- **Complexity in Orchestration:** managing a large number of containers can introduce complexity, especially without proper orchestration tools.

 - **Security Considerations:** Containers share the same OS kernel, which can pose security risks if not properly managed (e.g., vulnerability exposure).